adnguyen/Notebooks_and_Protocols/2019_notebook.md

 Dataset- start with cerasi

 * Correlate population level effects in the modules with phenotype
-* Reset baseline expression for common responses
+* Reset baseline expression for common responses; set log2fold chagne values to each population's
+* Redo population level differences and include 2 month high
 * correlate average expression with phenotype and add error bars in figures